-Category E

-Direct impact: Considerable Indirect impact: Not relevant (See plate 9 and figure 7)
+Category C Direct impact: Considerable Indirect impact: Not relevant (See plate 5.1 and figure 5.7)

 When the area was converted to parkland in the early 1860s walls and hedges were removed, but the earthwork elements of the field boundaries remained untouched.
-These can still be clearly seen on the ground, and are also faintly visible on the aerial photographs, especially frame 223.
+These can still be seen on the ground, and are also faintly visible on the aerial photographs, especially frame 223.
 Taking into account slight errors in the estate maps each earthwork can be identified with a specific boundary on the maps.
+The earthworks in field 1 have recently been investigated as part of assessment and evaluation work carried out for Watkin Jones (GAT report no. 438), so they can now be interpreted with some confidence.